Table of Contents

 The mix of breeds can cancel out some of the common health issues of both breeds, but this is neither a rule nor a guarantee that your pup will be 100% healthy.
 Here are the most common health issues that affect the parent breeds:

 - Intervertebral Disc Disease.
 This condition affects Dachshunds and Dachshund mixes.
+Dachshund dogs are prone to back problems, but IDD might be the most severe condition.
 It happens when the cushioning discs between the bones of the spine deteriorate and slide inwards, pressing on the spinal nerve, and causing a lot of pain for your pooch.
 This condition can end in a paralysis of the dog’s hind legs, so make sure you visit the vet as soon as you notice any signs of pain, weird walking, reluctance to jump, and so on.
+You need to take good care of your pooch to protect them from future problems and prolong their lifespan.
+All info regarding the health of Dachshund canines you can find in Dachshund health issues.

 - Portosystemic Shunt.
 Your pup can inherit this health issue from their Yorkie parent.
 The shunt affects the liver, which doesn’t get enough blood and, therefore, can’t function properly.
 If your little buddy shows symptoms such as swaying, loss of appetite, excessive urination, diarrhea, or vomiting, visit the vet immediately.